Brief Biography of Myles Munroe

 Dr. Munroe and his wife Ruth travel as a team and are involved in teaching seminars together.
 Both are leaders who minister with sensitive hearts and international vision.
 They are the proud parents of two college graduates, Charisa and Chairo (Myles Jr.)

-Dr Myles Munroe’s Unpromising Early Life
+Dr. Myles Munroe Unpromising Early Life

-Myles Egbert Munroe was born in the island of Nassau new providence one of the 700 islands in Bahamas on April 20th, 1954.
+Myles Egbert Munroe was born on the island of Nassau new providence one of the 700 islands in the Bahamas on April 20th, 1954.
 He was born to a family of 11 children in one of the poorest parts of the island called Bain Town, a low-income area with deep cultural and spiritual history.

 He was raised by Christian parents.
 His dad was a pastor and they lived in a wooden house built on four rocks with two bedrooms.
 His parents took one of the bedrooms and female children took the other while the males had to find somewhere to sleep.
 He was the sixth child of his parents.